republic-eclipse/Data-Science-Intern/README.md

 ## Requirements

+If you want to use our scripts to create the plots for the approaches, make sure you have the following dependencies installed

 ### Tidyverse
 tidyverse is an opinionated collection of R packages designed for data science.
 All packages share an underlying design philosophy, grammar, and data structures.